Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 const result = await poller.pollUntilDone();
 ```

-The Poller class implements the `PollerLike` interface, which allows poller implementations to avoid having
+The Poller class implements the `PollerLike` interface, which allows poller implementations that avoid having
 to export the Poller's class directly, and instead only export the already instantiated poller with the `PollerLike` type.

 An example of the definition of a client that returns an instantiated poller can be seen below: